tpvasconcelos/ridgeplot/README.md

 # Load the probly dataset
 df = load_probly()

-# Let's grab only the subset of columns displayed in the example
+# Let's grab only the subset of columns used in the example
 column_names = [
     "Almost Certainly",
     "Very Good Chance",